Bowfish/pilotlog-metamask/README.md

 `$ npm start`

 Now you can access the app on http://localhost:3000/

+### Pilot Data
+Click on Pilot Data.
+You can enter the first name, last name, email address and birth date of the pilot.
+Click on Save.
+When you click Save you have to sign the transaction with Metamask.
+The data will be stored in the Pilot contract.

 ### Logbook
 Click on Logbook.
 You can enter logbook data in the input fields.
 When you leave the Remarks field, the data will be stored in the state.
 If you want to store the data on the blockchain, click on Save.
 When you click Save you have to sign the transaction with Metamask.
 If the transaction is signed the data will be uploaded to IPFS.